MuffinTrap/wii-inercia24/reference/script.md

 Ship moves along the runway, gaining altitude.
 The landing gear is raised.
 Camera follows along with the ship until end of the runway.
 When the ship is cleared the runway the main engine fires up fully and the ship launches upwards into the space.

-Camera looks at the ship but no longer moves.
+**CUT**

+Camera is up in the air, next to the path of the ship.
+The ship accelerates towards the camera and almost passes it.

+**CUT**

+Camera is far away from the spaceport, looking up at the departing ship.
+Only the engine flare is visible among the stars

 **CUT TO.**